bahmanm/BahmanM.Flow/docs/core-operators.md

 It is your steadfast ally in enforcing business rules and invariants on the value inside a successful Flow.

 You use `.Validate()` to check if the data is in a valid state to continue.
 It takes a predicate that returns `true` if the data is valid.
-If the predicate returns `false`, the Gatekeeper stops the "happy path" and transitions the pipeline to a `Failure` state, using the exception you provide.
+If the predicate returns `false`, the Gatekeeper stops the "happy path" and transitions the Flow to a `Failure` state, using the exception you provide.

 ```csharp
 // Ensure the user is an administrator before allowing them to delete a resource.